Financial Administration & Trustee

 Funds held by an executor or a trustee for anything longer than a short period are generally required to be invested for the benefit of the estate or beneficiaries.

-A tribunal order occurs in circumstances such as when an adult with impaired capacity is unable to manage their affairs and an administrator is appointed to do so for them.
+A tribunal order occurs in the circumstances such as when an adult with impaired capacity is unable to manage their affairs, and an administrator is appointed to do so for them.

 Estate funds must be administered in accordance with the terms of the Will and laws that apply, and generally for the growth and protection of the capital as well as in respect of the appropriateness of payments to a beneficiary’s parent or guardian for the beneficiary’s well-being.